iamjonburgess/portfolio/README.md

 # Portfolio
-A repository to store the projects and links that will be showcased on my resume.
+The repository on this branch hosts my portfolio website with GitHub pages.